AhmetEsad/ideas/README.md

-# ideas
+# IDEAS
 I have an idea!

 # Commands
 #list: Shows a list of your ideas\